Esri/arcgis-maps-sdk-java-samples/symbology/custom-dictionary-style/README.md

 ## How to use the sample

 Pan and zoom the map to see the symbology from the custom dictionary style.
+Select the checkbox to apply or remove overrides to the symbol style.

 ## How it works